 6. Always Work to Secure Client Referrals

-Don’t ever pass up an opportunity to ask your customers (past or current) for referrals.
+Don’t ever pass up an opportunity to ask your customers (past or current) about other individuals or companies that they might refer you to.
 First of all, this reminds your customer that you are growing your own company.
 Past happy customers normally are very glad to pass on good news and experiences.
 Secondly, it is also not uncommon for a customer, while giving you the names of other potential clients, to suddenly realize they have more work that they need you to complete.
 Once again, don’t ever pass up the chance to get more referral business…it’s the most profitable work you can land without having to spend a lot of money to develop!